In the past several years, credit card issuers have become significantly more competitive when it comes to small business cards.

 - U.S. computer hardware, software, and cloud computing purchases made directly from select providers

-Personally, I value Membership Rewards points at 1.7 cents each, so to me, that’s the equivalent of 6.8% return on spending in those categories, which is incredible.
+Based on my valuation of Membership Rewards points, that’s the equivalent of a 6.8% return on spending in those categories, which is incredible.

-How does Amex define the above categories?
+How does Amex define the bonus categories on the Amex Business Gold?
 Here are some general guidelines to be aware of:

 - U.S. advertising in select media includes Google, Facebook, Yahoo, NBC National Broadcasting, and CBS Radio

-- U.S. shipping includes FedEx, UPS, and United Postal Service
+- U.S. shipping includes FedEx, UPS, and the United States Postal Service

-Meanwhile, I imagine the gas station, restaurants, and airfare purchases are mostly self-explanatory.
+The gas station, restaurants, and airfare purchase categories are mostly self-explanatory.
 Just keep in mind that gas station and restaurant categories are limited to U.S. locations, while airfare needs to be purchased directly from airlines.

-For categories in which you can’t earn 4x points, the card offers 1x points per dollar spent.
+For categories in which you can’t earn 4x points, the Amex Business Gold Card offers 1x points per dollar spent.

 No Foreign Transaction Fees